Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Conclusion

-In this research, a novel self-tuning PID control has been proposed using a hybrid neural structure based on the actor-critic method.
-The proposed method is able to tune PID gains and identify states in an online manner.
-Not only does this method have a straightforward structure, but it is also applicable to real SISO systems.
-We have taken advantage of NNs and the Adam optimizer in this work, the latter of which is fast and reliable.
-Results showed that the control algorithm is able to track complex paths even with randomly initialized weights.
-Using this method, altitude control was achieved with mass uncertainty, and the response was good when confronting wind gust disturbances on attitude control.
-We have shown that the proposed method has far better results compared to the conventional PID method.
+This research presented a novel self-tuning PID control approach based on a hybrid neural architecture employing the actor–critic method.
+The proposed controller adaptively tunes PID gains and performs state identification in an online manner.
+Owing to its straightforward structure, the method is applicable to real SISO systems while maintaining scalability to more complex scenarios.
+The framework leverages neural networks in combination with the Adam optimizer, ensuring fast and reliable training.
+Simulation results demonstrated that the controller can effectively track complex trajectories, even with randomly initialized weights.
+Moreover, it exhibited robustness to mass uncertainty and wind gust disturbances, maintaining accurate altitude and attitude control.
+Overall, the proposed method significantly outperforms conventional PID controllers with fixed gains, highlighting its potential for deployment in real-world quadcopter applications.